NERC-CEH/rse_group/team/talks/100_days.md

 ## Learning from other RSE cultures

 * Many groups have "handbooks" of common patterns
+* We don't find open licensed or shared ones
 * Not looking for one standard, but more examples!
 * How many RSE groups' needs are the same?